Screaming Eagle Winery and Vineyards: History

 On March 17, 2006, the estate was sold to billionaire Stan Kroenke and Charles Banks.
 Phillips disclosed the sale in a letter to Wine Spectator, saying she received an offer she couldn't refuse.
 In a letter to clients, Phillips stated, "they will renovate old structures or build new ones and replant the vineyard.
 The new owners have exciting plans to keep it small but raise the bar on quality."
-Three years later, in April 2009, Charles Banks left Screaming Eagle leaving Stan Kroenke as the sole proprietor.
+Three years later, in April 2009, Charles Banks left Screaming Eagle, leaving Stan Kroenke as the sole proprietor.
 Armand de Maigret is the estate manager.

+In May 2023 Prestige Hong Kong named the 1992 Screaming Eagle Cabernet Sauvignon as one of the world's most expensive wines, with a bottle having sold for US$500,000 at the 2000 Napa Valley Charity Auction.
+Parker had awarded that specific vintage a "near-perfect" 99 points in 1995.
+The vintage was considered the most expensive wine in the world until surpassed by the Romanée-Conti bottle.

 Production

 The vineyard area extends 48.21 acre, planted with varieties Cabernet Sauvignon, Merlot, Cabernet Franc, and a small amount of Sauvignon blanc.
 The vineyards are managed by David Abreu Vineyard Management and tended to by vineyard foreman Jorge Delgado and his team.
 In 2006, 34 acres were replanted.
 The annual production ranges from 400 to 750 cases (between 5,000 and 9,000 750ml bottles).
 The winemakers are Nick Gislason, Robert Black and Michel Rolland is a consultant.